 Despite amazing search functionality, let’s not forget that the omnipotent ability of LinkedIn is being able to build the right, meaningful connections.
-Connecting with your prospect is powerful for a few reasons: it gives you permission to message them directly, it expands your network of second-degree connections (a friend of a friend is a lot better than a stranger, right?), and for the lucky few, allows you to see info you wouldn’t be able to if you weren’t connected–like a mobile phone number or personal email.
+Connecting with your prospect is powerful for a few reasons: it gives you permission to message them directly, it expands your network of second-degree connections (a friend of a friend is a lot better than a stranger, right?), and, for the lucky few, allows you to see info you wouldn’t be able to if you weren’t connected — such as a mobile phone number or personal email.
 And a personal favorite of mine is the ability to endorse.
-Not only do people generally like “compliments”, but it’s also a safe way to continue to send them notifications, build familiarity and automatically prompt a “thank you” option that will redirect them right back to the messages that they hopefully haven’t been ignoring (wink wink).
+Not only do people generally like “compliments,” but it’s also a safe way to continue to send notifications, build familiarity, and automatically prompt a “thank you” option that will redirect them right back to the messages that they hopefully haven’t been ignoring (wink wink).

-Job descriptions are often a good mirror of their life at work, and you should be providing content relevant to their responsibilities and needs, and honestly anything that has a chance at making their life a little easier.
+Job descriptions are often a good mirror of what life will be like at work, and you should be providing content relevant to their responsibilities and needs — honestly, anything that has a chance at making their life a little easier.
 Be respectful, but be resourceful.

 Things you should be doing:

-- Listening.
-Read updates, read their articles, and build mental models of who they are based on what they’re providing you.
-Try and provide insight back — engage!
+- Listening: Reading updates, reading their articles, and building mental models of who they are based on what they’re providing you; try and provide insight back — engage!

-- Building rapport.
-There are 100 other “yous” selling to them.
-It’s okay to be candid!
+- Building rapport: There are 100 other “yous” selling to them; it’s OK to be candid!

-But, if you sadly can’t relate to anyone, no worries, you still have a place on Twitter.
+But if you, sadly, can’t relate to anyone, no worries — you still have a place on Twitter.
 Simply engaging with tweets by liking or retweeting brings your name back to the table.
-And if you’ve got a larger following or follow a lot of other users, creating lists is a handy way to keep your prospects in one place — but keep it private, unless you’re the type to outwardly tell your prospects you’re keeping an eye on them.
+And if you’ve got a larger following or follow a lot of other users, creating lists is a handy way to keep your prospects in one place — but keep it private, unless you’re the type to outwardly tell your prospects that you’re keeping an eye on them.
 If you’re one of those people, this probably isn’t the most important article you should be reading right now.

 Things you should be doing:

-- Engage with their content, and share new content when applicable.
-In this case, almost any publicity is good publicity.
+- Engaging with their content and sharing new content when applicable: In this case, almost any publicity is good publicity.

-- Keep tabs (but discreetly).
-Staying up-to-date is a great way to show you’re attentive and a good listener.
+- Keeping tabs (but discreetly): Staying up-to-date is a great way to show that you’re attentive and a good listener.

 This is just the tip of the iceberg when it comes to social prospecting, and for the sake of space and attention span, it’s been watered down quite a bit.
 If you or your company has yet to commit to social prospecting, please know that as with anything, getting started is the hardest part.
-Start small — with LinkedIn and Twitter, for example — and break it down to a short set of to-dos that sales reps can tackle daily; refine Booleans, build accounts on Sales Nav, and get to tweetin’.
+Start small — with LinkedIn and Twitter, for example — and break it down to a short set of to-dos that sales reps can tackle daily.
+Refine Booleans, build accounts on Sales Nav, and get to tweeting.
 Slowly but surely, it’ll become second nature and will be a daily staple.